SenhorSchiavon/Clone_Youtube_Mobile/README.md

-# youtube
+# clone do youtube

-A new Flutter project.
+1- Alterar a chave da google no arquivo API.

 ## Getting Started